How can we help?

 SET

-Set the Heating and Cooling Ranges for the thermostat named "Lobby"
+Set a special event for the thermostat named "Lobby"

 #!/usr/bin/perl -w